jsmolina/speccy-misifu/README.md

 - Fishtank.
 Enter inside fishtank jumping inside it.
 Inside fishtank: eat all fishes but be aware of eels and oxygen.
 - Bookself.
 Destroy the vases in the bookself, but be aware of the spider, and the dog!
 - Bird.
 Throw the birdcage, eat the bird!
 - Sleeping dogs.
-Press space when on drinkers, be aware of touching them three times, or you'll awake them... and that's not ending so well.
+Press space when on drinkers, be aware of touching them twice, or you'll awake them... and that's not ending so well.
 - Hearts.
 That's the last level and thus the most difficult.
 Reach the topmost without falling and you'll rescue Fred and see the ending.
 Game will restart from Alley after hearts.